Skip to content

 '''

-# print(instance) # Consider printing the instance for the first time to view the data structure to be filtered.
+# print(instance) # For the first use, consider printing instance to view the data structure to be filtered.

 instance_id = instance['tags'].get('instance_id')